taha-parsayan/Feature-Selection-for-Alzheimer-s-Disease-Classification-Using-Support-Vector-Machine/README.md

 ## Image processing

-All the PEt and MRI images were pre-processed using the SPM12 software.
+All the PET and MRI images were pre-processed using the SPM12 software.
 The pipeline included:
 - Co-registeration of PET to T1 space
 - Normalization to the MNI standard space
 - Gray matter segmentation